Kerler-Lyubashenko Functors on 4-Dimensional 2-Handlebodies: Introduction

 The Kerler--Lyubashenko functor $\KLF : \RHB \to \calC$ appearing in Theorem~\ref{T:main_4-dim} is based on the explicit algebraic presentation of $\RHB$ obtained by Bobtcheva and Piergallini.
 The strategy is essentially to prove that the end

-of a unimodular ribbon category $\calC$ supports the structure of a pre-modular Hopf algebra in $\calC$, and can therefore be chosen as the image of the generating object of $\Algf$.
+of a unimodular ribbon category $\calC$ supports the structure of a BPH algebra in $\calC$, and can therefore be chosen as the image of the generating object of $\Algf$.
 Furthermore, increasingly strong additional assumptions on $\calC$ ensure that $\KLF : \RHB \to \calC$ factors through successive quotients, as proved in Section~\ref{S:proofs}.

-We end this introduction by restating Bobtcheva and Piergallini's deep result in terms of braided monoidal functors of the form $V : \FRCob \to \calC$ for a braided monoidal category $\calC$, which we refer to as \textit{$\calC$-valued braided Topological Field Theories} (\textit{TFTs}).
+We end this introduction with a couple of comments.
+First, we restate Bobtcheva and Piergallini's deep result in terms of braided monoidal functors of the form $V : \FRCob \to \calC$ for a braided monoidal category $\calC$, which we refer to as \textit{$\calC$-valued braided TFTs} (short for \textit{Topological Field Theories}).
 Let us highlight a couple of key differences with respect to Atiyah's well-known axioms: \begin{enumerate} \item The monoidal structure on $\FRCob$ is induced by boundary connected sum, instead of disjoint union. \item The braiding on $\FRCob$ is induced by permutation of 1-han\-dles, and therefore is not symmetric. \end{enumerate} We say a $\calC$-valued braided TFT is \textit{anomaly-free} if it factors through the forgetful functor $\FrgtC : \FRCob \to \RCob$.